 - How expensive is it to refinance your mortgage?

-As a certified German mortgage broker, Hypofriend combines advanced algorithms to tailor the right mortgage product to your personal situation.
+Buying a home in Germany?
+The certified German mortgage broker Hypofriend can help.
+They combine advanced algorithms to tailor the right mortgage product to your personal circumstances.
 Unlike most comparison websites, they do not solely focus on the cheapest product, but on the product that is right for you, ensuring long-term financial security.

 Why refinance your mortgage in Germany?